tnebooks/12th-physics/content.en/electrostatics/_index.md

 **(i) when the capacitor is disconnected from the battery**

 Consider a capacitor with two parallel plates each of cross-sectional area _A_ and are separated by a distance _d_.
-The capacitor is charged by a battery of voltage _V_0 and the charge stored is _Q_0\.
+The capacitor is charged by a battery of voltage _V_0 and the charge stored is q _0\.
 The capacitance of the capacitor without the dielectric is

 _C Q V_0